ShmuelRonen/tortoise-tts-GUI/README.md

 4. conda activate tortoise
 5. python app.py

-The GUI allows you to insert text of any length.
+The GUI allows you to insert text up to 400 words.
 When the results appear in the Output window.
 Up to 50 words, 3 results appear.
 Over 50 words one result appears.

 There is an experimental option to choose 8 different emotions: "Neutral", "Happy", "Sad", "Scared", "Brave", "Angry", "Surprised", "Relaxed"